AlReece45/Enject/README.md

 Overview
 --------

-Enject_Container is the main injection object.
+Enject_Container_Default is the main injection object.
 It has several methods for registering injections as well as injecting already existing objects.

 Enject_Injection defines an Injection (the method and parameters to call).